yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 60 minutes

-In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the `WideWorldImporters` database from their on-premises SQL Server 2008 R2 database into SQL MI.
-WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to reduce downtime.
-The [Business Critical service tier](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers) is targeted to meet the customer's high-availability requirements.
+In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the `WideWorldImporters` database from an on-premises SQL Server 2008 R2 database into Azure SQL Managed Instance (SQL MI).
+WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to minimize downtime.
+Targeting the [Business Critical service tier](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers) allows WWI to meet its customer's high-availability requirements.

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#service-tiers).

 ### Task 1: Create an SMB network share on the SqlServer2008 VM

 In this task, you create a new SMB network share on the SqlServer2008 VM.
-This is the folder used by DMS for retrieving backups of the `WideWorldImporters` database during the database migration process.
+DMS uses this shared folder for retrieving backups of the `WideWorldImporters` database during the database migration process.

 1. On the SqlServer2008 VM, open **Windows Explorer** by selecting its icon on the Windows Taskbar.